Rhubarb Ricotta Tart

 - Flour → provides structure

-- Butter → adds tenderness
+- Butter → creates tenderness and shortness

-- Eggs → create setting and aeration
+- Eggs → contribute setting, binding, and aeration

-- Sugar → supports stability and moisture
+- Sugar → supports stability, moisture, and texture

-- Dairy → delivers richness and texture
+- Dairy → delivers richness and creaminess

-- Rhubarb → brings balance and freshness
+- Rhubarb → adds brightness, acidity, and balance

-Baking for Every Table — With Smart Ingredient Swaps.
+Baking for Every Table — With Smart Ingredient Swaps

-Because everyone deserves a slice
+Because everyone deserves a slice.

 Fun at Home Activities — Rhubarb Ricotta Tart